MrIllas/Cutscene_Manager/index.md

 ### TODO 4

-In `CameraInstruction.h` create a new sub instruction that only moves the camera to an entity's position but doesn't follow it along.
+In `CamInstruction.h` create a new sub instruction that only moves the camera to an entity's position but doesn't follow it along.

 ### TODO 5

 Add the new instruction to the corresponding enum and map a string with this instruction.

+**NOTE: The enum is located in `CutsceneContainer.h`.

 ### TODO 6

 Make the `CutsceneContainer.cpp` able to generated and save this new instruction.

-### TODO 7

-Use the new instruction in your script.